"The body remembers what the mind forgets." - Zerka Moreno

 How often do I need to have an Intensive?

-Recipients will notice change after one session.
+For 3-hour intensives, recipients will notice change after one session.
 For some, that's enough, and for others, they may wish to schedule more.
-This service can easily be utilized to augment the work with a traditional outpatient therapist, or it can be utilized as a stand alone service.
+Most individuals will complete at least three 3-hour sessions to fully address a piece of work, typically space 4-6 weeks apart.
+Three hour intensives can easily be utilized to augment the work with a traditional outpatient therapist, or it can be utilized as a stand alone service.

 A Typical Format